TysonStanley/autoscore/README.md

 #> # ... with 30 more rows
 ```

-In each of these examples, it is clear that the human and "robot" agree the majority of the time.
+In each of these examples, it is clear that the human and "autoscore" agree the majority of the time.
 The times that they disagree, it is usually predictably a human error or a subjective judgement that the researcher will have to consider (for example by including alternate spellings of words as we just demonstrated).

 ### Learn More